-We liaise closely with our adjoining Pre- school (The Prince of Wales Pre-School) and other feeder Pre-schools, and therefore have detailed knowledge of most of the children who enter our Reception class each year.
-Where children enter the school from other Pre- school settings we arrange visits to ascertain if there are any additional needs.
+We liaise closely with our Pre-School (The Prince of Wales Pre-School) and other feeder Pre-Schools, and therefore have detailed knowledge of most of the children who enter our Reception class each year.
+Where children enter the school from other Pre- School settings we arrange visits to ascertain if there are any additional needs.
 We also make sure, through our parent/carer questionnaire that we find out about all children's additional needs.
 This information is shared with the SENCo.
-In some cases, information is passed to us from an external agency such as the School Doctor or Speech and Language Therapist.
+In some cases, information is passed to us from an external agency such as Portage, the Speech and Language Therapy Service or Children's Therapy.

 At the end of each year, transfer meetings are arranged to share information about children with SEND in which teachers and support assistants pass on details of children's additional needs to the next teacher and support team.
-It is also the responsibility of the SENCo to ensure that new teachers are informed via the up- to- date Register of all children with SEND in their class.
+It is also the responsibility of the SENCo to ensure that new teachers are informed via the up-to-date Register of all children with SEND in their class.